 “Gritty, raw, and a side dose of sweet lovin’.
 Rough & Tumble by Rhenna Morgan will warm your heart and melt your panties.” —#1 New York Times bestselling author Audrey Carlan (Calendar Girl series)

-A self-made man with his fingers in a variety of successful businesses, Jace Kennedy lives for the challenge and he always gets what he wants.
+A self-made man with his fingers in a variety of successful businesses, Jace Kennedy lives for the challenge.
 From the start, he sees Vivienne Moore’s hidden wild side and knows she’s his perfect match, if only he can break it free.
-He will have her.
-One way or another.
+Earning this woman’s trust is a task unlike any he’s faced so far, but Jace didn’t get where he is by giving up.

 Vivienne’s determined to ditch the rough lifestyle she grew up in, even if that means hiding her true self behind a bland socialite veneer.
 Dragging her party-hound sister out of a club was not how she wanted to ring in the New Year, but Viv knows the drill.
 Get in, get her sister and get back to the safe, stable life she’s built for herself as fast as humanly possible.
-But Viv’s plans are derailed when she finds herself crashing into the club’s clearly badass and dangerously sexy owner.
+But Viv’s plans are derailed when she meets the club’s seriously sexy owner.

 Jace is everything Vivienne swore she never wanted, but the more time she spends with him, the more she starts to see that he loves just as fiercely as he fights.
 He can walk society’s walk and talk society’s talk, but when he wants something, he finds a way to get it.
-He’s proud of who he is and where he came from, and he’ll be damned if he lets Vivienne go before showing her the safest place of all is in the arms of a dangerous man.
+He’s proud of who he is and where he came from, and he’ll be damned if he lets Vivienne go before showing her the safest place of all is in his arms.

 Nothing like a New Year’s Eve drunk-sister-search-and-rescue to top off a chaos-laden twelve-hour workday.
 Vivienne dialed Shinedown’s newest release from full blast to almost nothing and whipped her Honda hybrid into a pay-by-the-hour lot in the heart of Dallas’s Deep Ellum.
 Five freaking weekends in a row Callie had pulled this crap, with way too many random SOS calls before her current streak.